National Iranian Oil Company

 The National Iranian Oil Company (NIOC; شرکت ملّی نفت ایران) is a government-owned national oil and natural gas producer and distributor under the direction of the Ministry of Petroleum of Iran.
-NIOC was established in 1948 and restructured under The Consortium Agreement of 1954.
+NIOC was established in 1951 and restructured under The Consortium Agreement of 1954.
 NIOC ranks as the world's second largest oil company, after Saudi Arabia's state-owned Aramco.

 The NIOC is exclusively responsible for the exploration, drilling, production, distribution and export of crude oil, as well as exploration, extraction and sales of natural gas and liquefied natural gas (LNG).
 NIOC exports its surplus production according to commercial considerations determined by the OPEC and at the prices prevalent in the international markets.
 In early 2015 NIOC's recoverable liquid hydrocarbon reserves was 156.53 Goilbbl (10% of world's total) and recoverable gas reserves were 33.79×10^12 m3 (15% of world's total).
-Current NIOC production capacities include over 4 Moilbbl of crude oil and in excess of 750 million cubic meters of natural gas per day.
-Iran's overall export crude oil was valued at US$85 billion in 2010.
+As of 2012, the NIOC production capacity included over 4 Moilbbl of crude oil and in excess of 750 million cubic meters of natural gas per day.

 History

 Background: 1901–1951

-In May 1901, William Knox D'Arcy was granted a concession by the Shah of Iran to search for oil, which he discovered in May 1908.
+In May 1901, William Knox D'Arcy was granted a concession by Mozaffar ad-Din Shah Qajar to search for oil, which he discovered in May 1908.
 This was the first commercially significant find in the Middle East.
 In 1923, Burmah Oil employed future Prime Minister, Winston Churchill as a paid consultant; to lobby the British government to allow the Anglo-Persian Oil Company (APOC) to have exclusive rights to Persian oil resources, which were successfully granted.

 In 1935, Rezā Shāh requested the international community to refer to Persia as 'Iran', which was reflected in the name change of the Anglo-Persian Oil Company (APOC) to the Anglo-Iranian Oil Company (AIOC).
 Following World War II, Iranian nationalism was on the rise, especially surrounding the Iranian natural resources being exploited by the foreign companies without adequately compensating Iranian taxpayers.
 AIOC and the pro western Iranian government led by Prime Minister Ali Razmara, initially resisted nationalist pressure to revise AIOC's concession terms still further in Iran's favour.
 In March 1951, Ali Razmara was assassinated; and Mohammed Mossadeq, a nationalist, was elected as the new prime minister by the Majlis of Iran.